gliptak/lecture-source-py/source/rst/scalar_dynam.rst

 * the unique positive number such that :math:`k = s z k^{\alpha} + (1 - \delta) k`.

-A bit of algebra shows that, in the second case, the steady state is
+By using some algebra, we can show that, in the second case, the steady state is:

 .. math::